visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

   - Can save 4-10 hours a week in creation and scheduling
   - One project is for 1 business, for multiple businesses or clients, you must purchase additional licenses.
 - Credits
-  - Can remove water mark and offer HD quality video
+  - Can remove watermark and offer HD quality video
-  - Can schedule your reel on tiktok, youtube and instagram
+  - Can schedule your reel on TikTok, Youtube and Instagram
   - Do not include voice cloning
   - Do not have automations